Breast Cancer Survival Rates for all types of breast cancers

 - Oncogene Expression (genes that can cause cancer)

 Breast Cancer Survival Rates according to the Stage of the cancer

-Breast cancer ‘stage’ of course refers to the spread and size of the cancer at diagnosis.
+Breast cancer ‘stage’ of course refers to the spread and size of cancer at diagnosis.
 Stage zero means the breast cancer is still ‘in situ‘ or contained.
 Whereas, stage IV means that the cancer has metastasised (or spread) to other body regions.
-The stage of the cancer at diagnosis affects prognosis.
+The stage of cancer at diagnosis affects prognosis.

 The statistics below are taken from the from the SEER database (Surveillance, Epidemiology, and End Results Program) of the National Cancer Institute between the years 1975 to 2010.
 (Published in 2012)

 The 5 year survival rate means that within 5 years around 93 people out of 100, diagnosed with Stage II breast cancer, will still be alive.

 Age at the time of diagnosis affects breast cancer survival rates

 It has always been known that curiously, young women (under 40 at diagnosis) have a poorer prognosis than older ones